Bernie Sanders Again Attacks Amazon — This Time Pulling In The Washington Post

 Sen. Bernie Sanders of Vermont is lashing out at the media coverage of his presidential campaign — in a way that might sound familiar.

 "I talk about that all of the time," Sanders said of Amazon paying "nothing" in taxes.
 "And then I wonder why The Washington Post, which is owned by Jeff Bezos, who owns Amazon, doesn't write particularly good articles about me.
 I don't know why," he said at a campaign event in New Hampshire on Tuesday.
+Bezos is the founder and CEO of Amazon and privately purchased The Post.

 The remark sounded an awful lot like the kind of criticism leveled by someone else.

-Note: A previous version of this story incorrectly said Amazon and The Washington Post share a parent company.
-The newspaper is not directly connected to the online retailer.
-Additionally, a Web summary on the homepage incorrectly said Bezos owns Amazon.
-He is the founder and CEO.